 The Opus Community Foundation provides grants to key nonprofit organizations that make a positive and meaningful impact in the communities where we live and work.
-To maximize the impact of our resources, the Opus Community Foundation focuses its efforts on the following key areas:
+To maximize the impact of our resources, we focus our efforts through the following grant-making initiatives.

-Affordable Housing and Community Revitalization
+- Affordable Housing and Community Revitalization

-The Opus Community Foundation provides grants and investments that support the creation of affordable housing, as well as the creation and sustainability of safe, clean and desirable neighborhoods in the communities in which Opus Bank does business.
-The Opus Community Foundation supports programs that enhance the quality of life in the communities the bank serves and projects that promote economic self-sufficiency for residents of those communities, particularly for those of limited means.
+The Opus Community Foundation provides grants that support the creation of affordable housing, as well as the creation and sustainability of safe, clean and desirable neighborhoods and programs that enhance the quality of life for all residents in communities that Opus Bank serves.

-Community Health and Human Services
+- Community Health and Human Services